 The two most obvious "cultural" aspects of nation-building consist of language and education.
-In Malaya, unless Parliament decided otherwise (which it did not)83 English was due to lose its position as joint official language in 1967, leaving Malay as the sole official language.
-But the Malaysia Act extended until 1973 the period in which English could be used in the Borneo states for certain official purposes.
+In Malaya, unless Parliament decided otherwise (which it did not)10 English was due to lose its position as joint official language in 1967, leaving Malay as the sole official language in 1967, leaving most poses included: (a) speeches in Parliament by members for or from a Borneo states for certain official purposes.
 These purposes included: (a) speeches in Parliament by members for or from a Borneo state; (b) in the Borneo Courts and in the Federal Court on appeals from a Borneo Court; (c) in the legislative assemblies of the states "or for other official purposes (including the official purposes of the Federal Government)".
 Even after 1973 the use of English under (b) and (c), above could not be ended except by an enactment of the legislature of the Borneo state concerned.

-There was no necessary inconsistency between these provisions and the fact that Malay was the National (as opposed to official) Language85 for all Malaysia.
+There was no necessary inconsistency between these protoo official) Language35 for all Malaysia.
 Indeed the whole point of the provisions, on a rational interpretation, could have been that they provided time for those who did not already know Malay (the National Language) to learn it.
 Not all the inhabitants of the Borneo states were starting from scratch.
-Malay was a lingua franca in the region and had been extensively used for government purposes under the Brookes,86 the North Borneo Company, and the British.
+Malay was a lingua franca in the region and had been extensively used for government purposes under the Brookes,46 the North Borneo Company, and the British.

 Measures were taken to promote the use of the National Language by National Language Weeks, during which there were performances of various kinds in the language as well as debating and oratorical competitions.
 It's use was also promoted via the radio.
 Malay announcements, time checks and songs were introduced in the non-Malay services.
 The total proportion of broadcasting time in Malay (or Indonesian) in each state was also increased.
 The proportion of broadcasting hours in Sarawak devoted to programmes in Malay was approximately 23% in both 1963 and 1969.
-But in the latter year another 3% of the total consisted of Forces Programmes in Malay, and there was an additional 8% listed under "Bahasa Malaysia, the National Language".87 The same trend could be seen in Sabah, from 1963 to 1966, but only if "Malay" and "Indonesian" were taken together.
-The Malay proportion of hours broadcast was approximately the same in both years, 20%, but the Indonesian proportion rose from 12% to almost 20%.88
+But in the latter year another 3% of the total consisted of Forces Programmes in Malay, and there was an additional 8% listed under "Bahasa Malaysia, the National Language"."
+The same trend could be seen in Sabah, from 1963 to 1966, but only if "Malay" and "Indonesian" were taken together.
+The Malay proportion of hours broadcast was approximately the same in both years, 20%, but the Indonesian proportion rose from 12% to almost 20%.